Celebrate Darwin Day on February 12!

 The continuing relevance and integrity of Darwin’s Great Idea and his significant contributions to science make Darwin Day a great opportunity to reach out to fellow students and your local community with fun and educational events.
 We have information and inspiration to help you with Darwin Day event planning—email a campus organizer, or check out the event ideas and resources on this page:

-- Darwin Birthday: hats, cake, pin the tale on the sparrow—you get the idea
+- Darwin Birthday Party: hats, cake, pin the tail on the finch—you get the idea

 - Darwin Valentine’s Day: some groups have created Darwin-themed Valentine’s cards or candy to sell for group fundraising or to raise money for their favorite charity.
 Here is an example!